Welcome to the i.d.e.a. Museum! Please check out these FAQs below for some of the common questions about our ticket reservations and activities.

 We will keep you posted when we again accept coupons and passes.
 Thank you for your patience.

-Q: Are masks still required?
+Q: Are masks or proof of vaccination required?

 We ask all guests who are not feeling well or experiencing symptoms of illness – such as fever, cough, nausea or shortness of breath – to stay home and postpone their visit.

 A: Staff rotates in clean toys and materials daily, and both staff and volunteers tidy up activities and wipe down common spaces and toys several times a day.
 Additionally, a professional cleaning crew comes out daily when we are closed for more thorough cleanings – including sanitizing bathrooms and drinking fountains.

 Deep cleaning and larger exhibition maintenance projects takes place when the museum is closed on Mondays.

 If you notice a dirty toy or untidy space, please bring it to our staff’s attention as soon as possible.
 We’ve also added “Yuck Buckets” throughout the museum to place used toys/materials.

 A: We’re happy to announce the Black Light Room and Zen Den recently reopened, and the HUB Classroom is available for a snack break.
 Also, birthday parties return in September.

 At this time, the Snackery and Art Studio remain temporarily closed and some in-person workshops are on a pause.
 We’ll keep you posted when they are available.

 Please note: The Whiteman Family Exhibition Gallery closes during exhibition changeovers.
 Robo Art runs July 1-Jan.
 2, 2022.
 A changeover is planned for Jan.
 3-Jan.
 24, 2022.